bohdan-zadorozhnyi/TakeCare/README.md

 10. The application will be available at http://localhost:8000

 Note: Daphne is required for WebSocket support used by the real-time chat feature.

+## Environment Variables

+The project uses `.env` files to manage environment variables.
+We have provided a `.env.example` file that shows the required variables.
+Copy this to `.env` and customize it with your values.

+Key environment variables include:
+- `DJANGO_SECRET_KEY`: Secret key for Django security
+- `DJANGO_DEBUG`: Set to True for development, False for production
+- `POSTGRES_*`: Database connection settings
+- `REDIS_HOST`: Redis connection settings
+- `EMAIL_*`: Email configuration (for production)

 ## Conventions